gohugoio/hugo/content/en/hugo-pipes/js.md

 import { hello } from 'my/module';
 ```

-And it will respolve to the top-most `index.{js,ts,tsx,jsx}` inside `assets/my/module` in the layered file system.
+And it will resolve to the top-most `index.{js,ts,tsx,jsx}` inside `assets/my/module` in the layered file system.

 ```js
 import { hello3 } from 'my/module/hello3';